ccccmagicboy/Marlin_config/README.md

-# get_branch_str
+# Marlin_config action
-use it to get marlin fw branch string.
+Use it to config the marlin firmware Configuration.h/Configuration_adv.h files.